plokhotnyuk/jsoniter-scala/README.md

   serialize JSON from/to `String` (while this is much less efficient)
 - Parsing of strings with escaped characters for JSON keys and string values
-- Codecs can be generated for primitives, boxed primitives, enums, tuples, `String`, `BigInt`, `BigDecimal`, `Option`, `Either`, `java.util.UUID`, `java.time.*` (to/from ISO-8601 representation only), Scala collections, arrays, module classes, literal types, value classes, and case classes with values/fields having any of types listed here
+- Codecs can be generated for primitives, boxed primitives, enums, tuples, `String`, `BigInt`, `BigDecimal`, `Option`, `Either`, `java.util.UUID`, `java.time.*` (to/from ISO-8601 representation only), Scala collections, arrays (including immutable arrays in Scala 3), module classes, literal types, value classes, and case classes with values/fields having any of types listed here
 - Classes should be defined with a primary constructor that hasn't defined default values in non-first parameter lists
 - Non-case Scala classes also supported, but they should have getter accessors for all arguments of a primary constructor